Raising Capital with Invoice Factoring

 Raising business capital is difficult and time-consuming, and most small businesses fail because they run out of cash.
 Getting additional capital in smaller chunks through a factoring fund will get you the cash your business needs without risking a loss of equity or ownership.

-Invoice discounting may be the answer to many business cash flow issues.
-Gaining in popularity, invoice factoring (also known as Accounts Receivable Financing) is the practice of selling your accounts receivable (invoices) at a discount to a specialized invoice factoring company like Charter Capital.
-You get the money from Charter Capital and we help you collect on the factored invoices.
+Invoice factoring may be the answer to many business cash flow issues.
+Gaining in popularity, invoice factoring (also known as accounts receivable financing) is the practice of selling your accounts receivable (invoices) at a discount to a specialized invoice factoring company like Charter Capital.
+You get the money from Charter Capital, and we help you collect on the factored invoices.

 The reason many businesses make this move is to ensure the continuous flow of cash to the business without sacrificing equity or incurring debt.
 Essentially, businesses that use factoring services focus on having most of the money now rather than all of it later.
-It can take time to collect on an invoice, so when a company finances its accounts receivable through invoice financing, they are getting their money faster and without the hassle of the collection process.
+It can take time to collect on an invoice, so when a company finances its accounts receivable through invoice financing, it is getting its money faster and without the hassle of the collection process.

 Small Business Working Capital: The Impact of Factoring Invoices